Intermarch3/gno_community/packages/r/intermarch3/goo/README.md

 - This action pauses the request's resolution and initiates a formal dispute, handled by the `court.gno` contract.

 ### 5. Voting (`VoteOnDispute`)
-The dispute is now open for voting by all Oracle Soulbound Token holders.
+The dispute is now open for voting by all OOT holders.
 The system uses a **commit-reveal scheme** to prevent vote-copying.

 - **Commit Phase**: During the `DisputeDuration`, voters submit a hash of their vote (`SHA256(value + salt)`) by calling `VoteOnDispute`.
 They must also pay a small `VotePrice` fee.
 - **Reveal Phase**: After the commit phase ends, the `RevealDuration` begins.
 Voters must call `RevealVote`, submitting their original `value` and `salt`.
 The contract verifies that the hash matches the one submitted during the commit phase.